Make a Freedom of Information request

 Submitting a request on social media

-- include your full name, email address and question.
+- include your full name and question; and

-Our social media manager will acknowledge your post and request a private message for personal contact information for further correspondence.
+Our social media team will acknowledge your post and respond accordingly.

 How much does it cost?